binshops/laravel-blog/README.md

 # Laravel Blog
 Have you worked with Wordpress?
 Developers call this package wordpress-like laravel blog.

-## To support us give it a Star :star: :heart_eyes:
+## Give it a Star to support us :star: :heart_eyes:

 ### Lightweight and Comprehensive